azuline/pixi/README.md

 [pixi]
 ; Leave this blank; the script will auto-populate it. refresh_token =
-; The default directory for iillustrations to be downloaded to. download_directory = /home/azuline/images/pixiv
+; The default directory for illustrations to be downloaded to. download_directory = /home/azuline/images/pixiv
 ```